TAREA has been realizing its objectives through the following initiatives/activities:

 • Energy efficiency

-TAREA promotes the use of technologies that protects environment and assures reliable energy supply at the affordable costs.
-TAREA implements a project to promote the use of grid charged and Solar Photovoltaic backup systems instead of using petrol/diesel generators in Dar es Salaam business centre.
+TAREA promotes the use of technologies that protect the environment and ensure reliable energy supply at affordable costs.
+TAREA implemented a project to promote the use of grid-charged and Solar Photovoltaic backup systems instead of using petrol/diesel generators in the Dar es Salaam business centre.
 The project is called Generator Zero.

 • Renewable energy industry and end user protection

-TAREA raises awareness of the members of community on the presence of counterfeit / substandard products of renewable energies.
-TAREA instructs people and trained Fair Competition Commission and Tanzania Bureau of Standards (TBS) workers on how to identify the counterfeit / substandard products.
+TAREA raises awareness of the members of the community on the presence of counterfeit/substandard products of renewable energies.
+TAREA trained Fair Competition Commission and Tanzania Bureau of Standards (TBS) workers on how to identify counterfeit/substandard products.

 TAREA cooperates with TBS in developing renewable energy standards and information dissemination.